ULHPC/tutorials/advanced/CUDA/README.md

 The execution configuration allows programmers to specify details about launching the kernel to run in parallel on multiple GPU threads.
 More precisely, the execution configuration allows programmers to specifiy how many groups of threads - called thread blocks, or just blocks - and how many threads they would like each thread block to contain.
-The syntax for this is:
+The simplest syntax for this is: (there are other parameters available)
 ```cpp
 <<< NUMBER_OF_BLOCKS, NUMBER_OF_THREADS_PER_BLOCK>>>
 ```
 The kernel code is executed by every thread in every thread block configured when the kernel is launched.

+This illustrates the data parallel model of CUDA.
+The same function is executed on all threads.

 ```cpp
 cudaDeviceSynchronize();